 Man and the Biosphere (MAB) program.
 In October 1988, this reserve, together

-with a northeastern extension of it, was declared Sri Lanka ’s first National
+with a northeastern extension of it, was declared Sri Lanka Sri Lanka

 Climate of Sinharaja Rain Forest